xy-241/CS-Notes/content/Data Structure/Array/Array.md

 >- Array faster with CPU Cache is because it is stored in a [[Data Structure#Continuous Memory]] manner, and can take advantage of [[CPU Cache#Cache Locality]]

-## Properties
----
-### Fixed size
-- If we want to expand, we have to create another bigger array & *copy all the elements* to the new array which is very time consuming